| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Equity

-This is the amount of a property that a person (not the bank) actually owns.
-For example, if you put a down payment of 20% on a $200,000 home and got a loan for the rest, your home equity is $40,000.
+This is the amount of property that a person (not the bank) actually owns.
+For example, if you put a down payment of 20% on a $200,000 home ($40,000) and get a loan for the rest, your home equity is $40,000.
 Your equity will increase as you pay down the loan and as your property value increases.
-But it could decrease if you take out more loans against the property or if the home rapidly declines in value.
+However, it could decrease if you take out more loans against the property or if the home rapidly declines in value.

 Escrow